 The culprit, according to Toth, is Chlamydia trachomatis, a bacterium linked to a number of medical conditions known to cause infertility in women.
 Toth thinks the chlamydia bacterium is responsible for a substantial percentage of the infertility cases other doctors classify as unexplained.
 He thinks the infection is much harder to identify and treat than the general medical community does.
 Many of his patients come as referrals from gynecologists and infertility specialists.

 In Toth’s Upper East Side private practice in New York City, he treats women from around the world with an aggressive series of antibiotic treatments administered intravenously (by IV or injection), by intrauterine washes, orally, and accompanied by steroids.
-Toth’s treatment includes husbands, too, in a treatment regimen that lasts weeks.
+Toth’s treatment includes partners, too, in a treatment regimen that lasts weeks.
 Once declared free of infection, the couple is encouraged to start a family.
 Toth says the longer a couple follows his treatment regimen, the sooner they become pregnant.

 Fertility medicine is big business, according to Gideon G. Panter, MD, a gynecologist based in Manhattan who specializes in infertility care.
 He’s referred as many as 50 patients to Toth, saying Toth and his treatments are “ahead of his time.”